booth-algo/RISC-V-T24/Lab_4.md

 ___

->Choose among the Team a Repo Master, who is reponsible create the repo and  make sure that all other team member learn how to do it themselves if needed.
+>Choose among the Team a Repo Master, who is reponsible to create the repo and  make sure that all other team member learn how to do it themselves if needed.
 All member should also learn how to branch, pull, push and commit to the repo.
 Discuss among yourself an initial structure of the repo and a set of common practices that your Team should follow.

 You can find a very helpful guide on how to set up your repo in Github [here](https://docs.github.com/en/get-started/quickstart/create-a-repo "How to create a repo").